 The best way to get informed about diabetes and how it affects someone is to ask them.
 They live with the condition every day and will be able to let you know how you can best help them.

-If you know nothing about diabetes, have a look at Diabetes: the basics to get the facts.
+If you know nothing about diabetes, have a look at our information about diabetes to get the facts.
 Think about sharing this information on your intranet and other internal communications channels.

 Is diabetes a disability?

-People with diabetes usually don’t think of it as a disability.
+People living with diabetes might not consider it to be a disability.
 But the law often decides that it is.
-That’s because it’s a long-term condition that can seriously affect someone’s ability to do normal day-to-day things if it’s not treated.
+That’s because diabetes is a long-term condition that can seriously affect someone’s ability to do normal day-to-day things if it’s not treated.

 How do people manage diabetes?

-Some people can feel awkward about injecting in public and even feel embarrassed.
+For those who take insulin, it can make some people feel awkward about injecting in public and even feel embarrassed.
 Reassure your colleague that you understand what they’re doing and it’s not a problem.
 If you manage them, help them find somewhere appropriate to do it, so they don’t feel the need to hide in the toilet.

 Some people with diabetes are at risk of something called hypos, when their blood sugars go too low.
-Ask them what symptoms to look out for and what to do if they ever need help treating a hypo
+Ask them what symptoms to look out for and what to do if they need help treating a hypo.

 Reasonable adjustments